redbrick/static-site/source/help/exams/helpdesk-test-2011-agm/index.md

 17:
 Hi,
     I’m trying to install 1337-program-1.2.3 with the instructions on its website.
-    When I run “sudo make install” and type my password it tells me I’m not allowed to do this.
+    When I run "sudo make install" and type my password it tells me I’m not allowed to do this.
     Is there a way to use this program on Redbrick?

 18: